-- 1. Forecast the hourly load profile generally as a function of the underlying demand forecast as published by the Australian Energy Market Operator (AEMO), and accounting for further uptake of rooftop solar PV.
-A stochastic demand and renewable energy resource model to develop 53 weather influenced annual simulations of hourly demand and renewable energy resource traces which are developed so as to maintain the appropriate correlation between the various regional and NSLP/CLP/interval meter demands, and various renewable energy zone resources. - 2.
+- 1. Forecast the hourly load profile generally as a function of the underlying demand forecast as published by the Australian Energy Market Operator (AEMO), and accounting for further uptake of rooftop solar PV (including PV exports which are deducted from the regional demand profiles for the spot price modelling).
+A stochastic demand and renewable energy resource model is used to develop 53 weather influenced annual simulations of hourly demand and renewable energy resource traces.
+The traces are developed in a way so as to maintain the appropriate correlation between the various regional and NSLP/CLP/interval meter demands, and various renewable energy zone resources. - 2.
 Use a stochastic availability model to develop 11 annual simulations of hourly thermal power station availability. - Forecast hourly wholesale electricity spot prices by using ACIL Allen's proprietary wholesale energy market model, PowerMark.
 PowerMark produces 583 (i.e. 53 by 11) simulations of hourly spot prices of the NEM using the stochastic demand and renewable energy resource traces and power station availabilities as inputs. - 4.
 Estimate the forward contract price using ASX Energy contract price data, verified with broker data.
 The book build is based on the observed trade volumes and the price estimate is equal to the trade volume weighted average price. - 5.
 Adopt an assumed hedging strategy the hedging strategy represents a strategy that a retailer would undertake to hedge against risk in the spot price in a given year.
 It is generally assumed that a retailer's risk management strategy would result in contracts being entered into progressively over a two- or three-year period, resulting in a mix (or portfolio) of base (or flat), peak and cap contracts. - 6.
 Calculate the spot and contracting cost for each hour and aggregate for each of the 583 simulations for a given simulation, for each hour calculate the spot purchase cost, contract purchase costs, and different payments, and then aggregate to get an annual cost which is divided by the annual load to get a price in \$/MWh terms.